 Impact of Cache Memory Latency on System Performance

-Cache memory latency can have a significant impact on system performance, particularly in applications that rely heavily on CPU processing power.
-High cache latency can result in slower system performance, increased power consumption, and reduced overall efficiency.
-On the other hand, low cache latency can result in improved system performance, increased responsiveness, and reduced power consumption.
+Cache memory latency can have a significant impact on system performance, particularly in applications that rely heavily on CPU processing.
+For example, in gaming and scientific simulations, low cache latency can result in faster frame rates and improved overall performance.
+In contrast, high cache latency can lead to slower performance, increased power consumption, and reduced overall system efficiency.

 Measuring Cache Memory Latency